kshetline/aw-clock/README.md

 ### Touchscreen/mouse features

-A touchscreen is the most practical way to use the alarm features of this clock, so that alarms can conveniently be silenced or “snoozed” at a touch.
+A touchscreen is the most practical way to use the alarm features of this clock, so that alarms can conveniently be silenced, “snoozed”, or temporarily disabled at a touch.
 Other functionality is enhanced as follows:

 * Swipe left or right on the daily forecast to view the full seven-day forecast.
 You can also tap/click on the left/right arrows on either side of the forecast. *After one minute, the display reverts to the first four (or five) days.*
 * Tap/click in the center of the clock face to temporarily view a current sky map.
 The sky map can also be set as your default view, so that a tap/click in the center of the sky map will temporarily display the clock face. *After one minute, the display reverts to your default view.*